harisont/formal-to-some-extent-notes/formal-to-some-extent-notes.md

 > __Phonology__ = study of the systematic, __language dependent__ aspects of sounds, like their distinctive functions.

-## Phonemes and allophones
+### Phonemes and allophones

-> Phoneme = minimal sound unit distinguishing meaning in a certain language.
-Not meaningful by themselves.
+> __Phoneme__ = minimal sound unit distinguishing meaning in a certain language.
+Not meaningful by itself.

->
-> - Allophone = variant of an phoneme that does not change the meaning -> è é in southern Italy
->   substitution test, minimal pair if only one phoneme differs
+An _allophone_ is a variant of an phoneme that does not change the meaning -> “è” and “é” in southern Italy -> _substitution test_, two words form a _minimal pair_ if they only differ by one phoneme

+### Phonotactics

-> - Phonotactics = how phonemes can be combined in a given language
+Phonotactics is a part of phonology which treats how different phonemes can be combined in a certain language (example: how many consonants can you have in a row?).

-Phomemic (/…/, abstract) VS phonetic ([…], concrete, realistic) ~~transcription~~
+## Transcriptions

+Do not confuse **phonetic transcriptions** (enclosed in […] and very close to the “actual pronunciation”) with **_phonemic_ transcriptions** (more abstract and phoneme based, enclosed in /…/).

+On top of this, there are _**graphemes**_, i.e. alphabetic characters of the various writing systems, sometimes enclosed in <…>.
+The study of the different writing systems is called _graphonomics_.